For the Cancer Advice Line please click here.

 The Chemotherapy Unit 01423 557301

-Dying Matters Week 2017 took place between 8-14 May.
-Many services in the Trust got involved to raise awareness of dying, death and bereavement.
+Dying Matters Week takes place every year and helps to raise awareness of dying, death and bereavement.

 This insightful short clip, features Noreen Hawkshaw, Lead Nurse for Cancer and End of Life Care at the Trust, and introduces a series of other short videos relevant to the topic.